reality-two/reality2-documentation/instructions/5 Python/README.md

 # Python Examples

-To illustrate how to set up Sentants and use the GraphQL interface, there are several python examples in the folder.
+To illustrate how to set up Sentants and use the GraphQL interface, there are several python examples in the folder on the definitions repository.

 ### Table of Contents